airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/request-options.md

 The primary way to set request parameters and headers is to define them as key-value pairs using a `RequestOptionsProvider`.
 Other components, such as an `Authenticator` can also set additional request params or headers as needed.

-Additionally, some stateful components using a `RequestOption` to configure the options and update the value.
+Additionally, some stateful components use a `RequestOption` to configure the options and update the value.
 Example of such components are [Paginators](./pagination.md) and [Stream slicers](./stream-slicers.md).

 ## Request Options Provider